wangshgeo/lkhq/readme.txt

+This implements k-opt in the style of Lin-Kernighan-Helsgaun (LKH),
-This implements Lin-Kernighan-Helsgaun-style k-opt, but using a quad tree to limit the search.
+    but uses a quadtree to dynamically limit the search.
+This approach is novel because fixed search neighborhoods are typically used.
-The original LK algorithm limited search neighborhoods for each point to 5 nearest neighbors.
+Original LK limited search neighborhoods to 5 nearest points.
-The LKH algorithm uses "alpha-nearness" to determine search neighborhoods, which essentially considers points neighbors if new edges are similar enough to 1-tree edges.
+LKH limits search to 5 "alpha-nearest" points.
+Alpha-nearness measures the similarity of new edges to those in a minimum spanning tree.
-Constructing the candidate set is done once before hill-climbing and takes O(n ^ 2) work.
+Computing alpha-nearness is done once before hill-climbing and takes O(n^2) work.

 Using a quad tree has the following advantages:
 1. All possible improving steps (deletion of one edge and addition of one edge) are considered.